National Gallery, Prague

 In better times, after re-opening: A visit with your own art historian, flying in for you.
 Join me for a visit to the National Gallery, in Sternberg Palace, Prague.
 I will be your private professor, travelling in from Amsterdam, Holland specially for you.
 Tour by Drs Kees Kaldenbach, a professional Art History scholar with excellent teaching skills.
 Specialist in Fine art and Design, Architecture and History.
 VIP entry.
 Entry best at from 9 or 10AM.

-1. Expensive option: You can hire me and I will fly in to be your own outstanding private “Professore”.
+You can hire me and I will fly in to be your own outstanding private “Professore”.
 At your cost, I will fly in especially for you and I will guide you after spending a hotel night.
 And then a very memorable museum visit or two.
+Please book a time slot ticket for yourself and for the guide.
+New: Private Audio system available.

 Please note, this is a high level offer.
 Practicalities: I live in Amsterdam, Holland and do NOT run a travel agency.
 I do however provide Fabulous international museum tours.